 Review Your Firewall/ Get an IT Systems Audit

 While the previous suggestions have been mostly about protecting your personal information, this one is aimed at protecting your business.
-You want to make sure that your current firewall is doing a its job of preventing unauthorized access to your IT systems.
+You want to make sure that your current firewall is doing its job of preventing unauthorized access to your IT systems.
 An IT Systems Audit will expedite this process as you identify vulnerabilities and fixes within the IT structure of your business.

 Remember, the great majority of data and information breaches happen due to human error.
 Take proactive steps, now, to secure your data.